LAST UPDATED September 12, 2022

 Bad bots are one of the few cyber threats that can impact almost every team and functional group within an organization.
 If the business relies on its online presence, then the effects of automation are likely to be pervasive throughout the organization.
 The very fact that bots can affect so many teams may actually make it unclear which group should own responsibility for solving the problem.
 Yet while many teams will be affected, it is ultimately the AppSec and operational security teams who have the hands-on opportunity to address the problem at its source.
 This provides an ideal opportunity for security teams to step in as problem solvers for a wide variety of teams.
 Likewise, organizations should have access to experts who are used to dealing with malicious automation.
 This can allow teams to quickly adapt as attackers shift to new techniques.

 Bots can impact a business and uniquely affect each functional team within an enterprise.
 Techniques and considerations within each functional team can vary.
 Here’s how:

 - Bots vs. The Business Teams: protect the company’s bottom line by making sure your apps serve real customers instead of bots

 - Bots vs. The Marketing Team: focus on real visitors and clicks to drive better ROI, conversions and market data

 - Bot vs. Operations Team: improve performance and uptime by unloading the burden of unauthorized automation and bots

 - Bots vs. Finance & Fraud Team: stop account fraud and takeover at the source before damage is done

 - Bots vs. AppSec Team: automate your defense for automated threats

-ThreatX provides a fully integrated platform that is able to detect and mitigate bots using a variety of techniques that all work together.
-The platform also comes with built-in managed security services that provide 24/7 on-demand access to experts so that organizations the help they need–when they need it.
+ThreatX provides a fully integrated platform that can detect and mitigate bots by using a variety of active deception techniques to identify automated traffic and block it.
+The platform also comes with built-in managed security services that provides 24/7 on-demand access to ThreatX experts so that organizations can get the help they need–when they need it.